thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/06-http-service.desc.md

 Use `$http.get()` and `$http.post()` to interact with this [http://angular-http-service-backend.herokuapp.com/messages](http://angular-http-service-backend.herokuapp.com/messages) endpoint.
 It's a simple collaborative chat app.
 [Github Repo here](https://github.com/gSchool/angular-http-service-backend).
 The API has two endpoints:

-The app is one Rails model, Message, which has two attributes: name and content.
+The app is accepts data that has the following attributes: name and content.

 * GET `/messages` - responds with a list of all messages
 * POST `/messages` - creates a new message with the data you send to it